 - Fracture or dislocation of bones or joints

-- A resulting limitation of neurologic, physical, or sensory function which continues after discharge from the facility
+- Limitation of neurologic, physical, or sensory function which continues after discharge from the facility

 - Any condition that required the transfer of the patient, within or outside the facility, to a unit providing a more acute level of care due to the adverse incident rather than the patient’s condition prior to the adverse incident

-- Was the performance of a surgical procedure on the wrong patient, a wrong surgical procedure, a wrong-site surgical procedure, or a surgical procedure otherwise unrelated to the patient’s diagnosis or medical condition
+- The performance of a surgical procedure on the wrong patient, a wrong surgical procedure, a wrong-site surgical procedure, or a surgical procedure otherwise unrelated to the patient’s diagnosis or medical condition

-- Required the surgical repair of damage resulting to a patient from a planned surgical procedure, where the damage was not a recognized specific risk, as disclosed to the patient and documented through the informed-consent process
+- Surgical repair of damage resulting to a patient from a planned surgical procedure, where the damage was not a recognized specific risk, as disclosed to the patient and documented through the informed-consent process

-- Was a procedure to remove unplanned foreign objects remaining from a surgical procedure
+- A procedure required to remove unplanned foreign objects remaining from a surgical procedure

 Licensed facilities in Florida are required to submit two types of reports to AHCA: Code 15 reports and annual reports.

-Code 15 reports must be submitted to the agency within 15 calendar days after its occurrence for any of the following adverse incidents, whether occurring in the licensed facility or arising from healthcare prior to admission to the licensed facility:
+Code 15 reports must be submitted to the AHCA using the online Adverse Incident Reporting System (AIRS) within 15 calendar days after its occurrence for any of the following adverse incidents, whether occurring in the licensed facility or arising from healthcare prior to admission to the licensed facility:

 - Death of a patient